knative/community/elections/2022-TOC/README.md

 your preference, and submit your ballot.
 When you submit, you will be offered a chance to set a password, which is required if you want the ability to return and re-cast your ballot before the voting deadline above.

-Employer diversity is encouraged, and thus maximal representation will be enforced as spelled out in the [TOC Election Charter].

 All data for Elekto is stored on a pair of GCP instances operated by Josh Berkus and Manish Sahani, and is not shared with third parties.
 Individual ballot data